How to Find the Inverse of a Relation: A full breakdown

 -

-Check for Consistency: Since we've swapped the pairs, the inverse relation is consistent with the original Worth keeping that in mind..
+Check for Consistency: Since we've swapped the pairs, the inverse relation is consistent with the original And that's really what it comes down to..

 -